 Homework: There will be regular weekly homework, consisting of Problem Sets with problems taken primarily from Boas.
 The Problem Sets will be posted on ELMS each week.
 Solutions will be posted after the due dates.
 Homework scores will count towards the final grade (see below).
 Each Problem Set will be given a percentage grade.
 Only a subset of the questions will actually be graded and count in this percentage, but the subset will be undisclosed at time of posting the homework, so you should complete the entire problem set each week.
-Your lowest two weekly grades will NOT be counted.
 You can discuss with others in doing the homework, but your submitted work should represent your own understanding.
-Homework should be turned in on the due date, in class.
-If you cannot turn it in on the due date, send me and the TA an email to inform us, and then turn in the homework directly to the TA within 24 hours of due date.
+Homework should be turned in on the due date, in class, unless you have emailed myself and the TA to explain the reason and been granted an extension.